-As a multidisciplinary program, the Institute of French Studies offers two Joint Ph.D. degrees: one in French Studies and French Literature, and the other in French Studies and History.
-These degree programs combine interdisciplinary work on contemporary France, Europe, and the French-influenced world with professional training in either French or history.
+As a multidisciplinary program, the Institute of French Studies offers three Joint Ph.D. degrees: one in French Studies and French Literature, one in French Studies and History, and one in French Studies and Anthropology.
+These degree programs combine interdisciplinary work on contemporary France, Europe, and the French-influenced world with professional training in French, history, or anthropology.

 Unlike a typical Ph.D. in French, the IFS joint program enables students to complement their work in literature and literary theory with courses in history, art history, sociology and other disciplines so that they can connect their literary work to key issues in history, society, and culture.